We've compiled some helpful advice to assist you with the transition from high school to college through the Disability Services Office.

 [ Skip Main Nav ]

-If you’re seeking disability services, verification is required.
+If you’re seeking disability services via the Disability Services Office, verification of your disability is required.
 Find out what you need to submit.

 Your first option is to provide documentation from the diagnosing professional verifying the current condition of your disability to the Disability Services Advisor.
 This option generally provides sufficient disability documentation.